Uncodified constitution: China

 Some Chinese academics including legal theorist Jiang Shigong have argued that China has both a written constitution and an unwritten constitution based on the comprehensive leadership of the Communist Party.

 Israel

 The Israeli Declaration of Independence promised a constitution by 2 October 1948, but due to irreconcilable differences in the Knesset, no complete codified constitution has been written yet.
 However, there are several Basic Laws.

 New Zealand

 New Zealand has no single constitutional document.
 It is sometimes referred to as an "unwritten constitution", although the New Zealand constitution is in fact an amalgamation of written and unwritten sources.

 The Constitution Act 1986 has a central role, alongside a collection of other statutes, orders in Council, letters patent, decisions of the courts, principles of the Treaty of Waitangi, and unwritten traditions and conventions.

 San Marino

 San Marino has several documents that make up its constitution, including some lasting centuries.
-These documents include six books of The Statues of 1600 and the Declarations of Citizen's Rights.
+These documents include six books of The Statutes of 1600 and the Declarations of Citizens' Rights.
 It is, in its oldest parts, the oldest surviving constitution in the world.